djordison/My_Learning_Tracker/README.md

 Built prediction neural net to predict with accuracy 91% train, 88% test.
 ReLU activation, 3 layers sequential, optimizer 'Adam', losses crossentropy, metric accuracy.

 Reviewed userDoc for Keras to undestanding terminology, model & compiler.
 Overall seems fairly easy/intuative to use, documentation is good, although more research will be needed to understand loss functions, activations and metrics available through Keras.

+### 2020/04/10

+Continued work on image recognition of clothing.
+Implemented linear and quadratic SVM for comparison vs Sklearn libraries (with evaluate of c at 0.01/0.2/1/10/100).
+Neural net has the feature of seeing weights of probabilties of each outcome, this could be useful in real world applications (such as image recognition for self driving applications).
+Noted that quadratic SVM has an extremely long execute time.